Mark-A-Dean/Mark-A-Dean/portfolio/FileCatalog/pages/filedetails.auditlogcollection.md

 ## Remarks

-AuditLogCollection is a PowerShell object that calls the [.NET DataTable class](https://learn.microsoft.com/en-us/dotnet/api/system.data.datatable?view=net-8.0).
-It is associated with the PowerShell function Add-File(), which serves as a method that populates the table with data from instances of the File Class.
+**AuditLogCollection** is a PowerShell object that calls the [.NET DataTable class](https://learn.microsoft.com/en-us/dotnet/api/system.data.datatable?view=net-8.0).

 ****
 [System.Data.DataTable]::new()&ensp;&ensp;Initializes a new instance of the DataTable class with no arguments.